XiaotaoChen/model-quantization/doc/experience.md

 implies than the real efficiency is far beyond the theory analysis.

 For example, the `FLOPS` statistics in many publiction to demonstrate their computational saving is not the real case.
-The common claim in lots of paper that 'We improve the quantization accuracy by a large margin by employing `high precision branch` or `elaborately designed structure` which has only a neglectable FLOPS consumption.' seems not feasible on real platforms.
+The commonly used claim in lots of paper that 'We improve the quantization accuracy by a large margin by employing `high precision branch` or `elaborately designed structure` which has only a neglectable FLOPS consumption.' seems not feasible on real platforms.
 Benchmark result indicates the necessity of implementation driven exploring for quantization.